kopischke/mmd2en/README.md

-# MMD2EN – turn MultiMarkdown into Evernote notes #
+# MultiMarkdown → Evernote #

-In beta – documentation not done yet.
+**WARNING:** this documentation is preliminary.
 The following applies to the downloadable package only:

-## Package contents (as of Beta 3) ##
+## Package contents (as of RC 1) ##

 The package’s main component is **MultiMarkdown → Evernote**, an application that provides a service to create Evernote notes both from selected text and from Markdown files.
+An **Automator action** for processing text input in workflows is also included, but it is not required for using the services.

-The services should create a note of the converted MultiMarkdown content and set note metadata to match metadata in the source (i.e. if you have a *url* metadata field, the source URL of the created Evernote note will be set to that).
+Both the services and the action should create a note of the converted MultiMarkdown content and set the newly created note’s metadata to match the metadata found in the MultiMarkdown source (i.e. if you have a *url* metadata field, the source URL of the created Evernote note will be set to that).
 Currently, settable metadata is:

 1. title (falling back to the first level 1 heading, then to the current date if no other title is found)
 2. notebook (created if not known to Evernote yet)